celadevra/Montreal-Protocol/text.md

 9\. (a) Based on the assessments made pursuant to Article 6, the Parties may decide whether:

-`  ` `  `(i) Adjustments to the ozone depleting potentials specified in Annex A and/or Annex B, Annex C and/or Annex E should be made and, if so, what the adjustments should be; and
+`  ` `  `(i) Adjustments to the ozone depleting potentials specified in Annex A, Annex B, Annex C and/or Annex E should be made and, if so, what the adjustments should be; and

 `  ` `  `(ii) Further adjustments and reductions of production or consumption of the controlled substances should be undertaken and, if so, what the scope, amount and timing of any such adjustments and reductions should be;